Concerns For

 community for information on nutraceuticals and natural

-medicine, the veterinarians at The Veterinary Institute
+medicine, the veterinarians at the Veterinary Institute

-of Integrative Medicine have produced the Veterinarians'
+of Integrative Medicine (VIIM) have produced the Veterinarians'

 Desk Reference of Integrative Medicines (VDR).
 The VDR